 The TID-to-link mapping mechanism allows an AP MLD and a non-AP MLD that performed multi-link setup to determine how TIDs are mapped to the setup links in DL and in UL.

 By default, all TIDs shall be mapped to all setup links for (#2068)both DL and UL (see 35.3.6.1.2 (Default mapping mode)).
-When both MLDs have explicitly negotiated a TID-to-link mapping by following the procedure defined in 35.3.6.1.3 (Negotiation of TID-to-link mapping), each TID can be mapped to the same or different link set(#2908).
+When a mandatory mapping is implicitly negotiated by an announcement by the AP MLD in its transmitted Beacons and Probe Responses, or both MLDs have explicitly negotiated a TID-to-link mapping by following the procedure defined in 35.3.6.1.3 (Negotiation of TID-to-link mapping), each TID can be mapped to the same or different link set(#2908).

 A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no TIDs are mapped to that link.
 At any point in time, a TID shall always be mapped to at least one setup link, unless admission control is used.
 By default, as TIDs are mapped to all setup links, all setup links shall be enabled (see 35.3.6.1.2 (Default mapping mode)).